mikebryant/activitystar/README.md

 - Grant public access to /public
 - Grant your followers access to /followers
 - Grant individual DM recipients access to individual DM paths
-- Allows people to infer the total count of followers & DM recipients you have
+- Allows people to infer the total count of followers & DM recipients you have (because of the issued capabilities)
 - Requires you & a follower or DM recipient to be online and have the other as a peer to exchange any data

 #### Medium security